Secure Edge-to-Cloud Messaging¶

 Impact on performance¶

 Enabling TLS-based security will incur a computational overhead on the processor in your system.
 Several aspects influence the overhead, including message size, frame rate and choice of cipher suite.
 While the key exchange algorithms in the cipher suite incur a one-time overhead during the initial connection establishment, the bulk encryption and message authentication algorithms are run during data transfer, and hence need to be considered for performance.
 For instance, AES offers two variants, based on 128- and 256-bit keys.
 While the latter is more secure, it incurs a larger performance overhead.
-It is necessary to ensure that your processor supports AES instructions; most modern Xeon processors do, as do Jetson’s processors.
+Ensure that your processor supports AES instructions; most modern Xeon processors do, as do Jetson’s processors.
 See https://developer.nvidia.com/embedded/develop/hardware for more information on Jetson processors.

 DeepStream 5.0 now supports bi-directional communication to send and receive cloud-to-device messages along with publishing device-to-cloud messages.
 This is particularly important for various use cases, such as triggering the application to record an important event, changing operating parameters and app configurations, over-the-air (OTA) updates, or requesting system logs and other vital information.
 DeepStream 5.0 supports several other IoT features that can be used in conjunction with bi-directional messaging.
 DeepStream now offers an API to do a smart record based on an anomaly or could-to-device message.
 In addition, DeepStream also supports OTA updates of AI models while the application is running.
 The figure below shows the bi-directional messaging architecture: